-- .24 Dedicated camera poles shall be a hinged type column designed for CCTV, of appropriate height and stability to provide clear and stable pictures under all expected (normal) local weather conditions.
-The pole shall be of galvanised welded steel construction, tapered with a round or polygonal section of smooth appearance.
+- 3.24 Dedicated camera poles shall be a hinged type column designed for CCTV, of appropriate height and stability to provide clear and stable pictures under all expected (normal) local weather conditions.
+The pole shall be of galvanized welded steel construction, tapered with a round or polygonal section of smooth appearance.
 The pole shall be base plate mounted and be suitable for mounting on a rag bolt assembly in a concrete footing or equivalent.
-If the pole is of a height that a standard column is not available, the pole shall be designed in accordance with Part R61 Installation of ITS Equipment, Clause 7 "Design of Support Structures" and AS/NZS 1170 Structural Design Actions. - .25 All PTZ cameras shall be installed so that the camera horizon is horizontal, as measured with a spirit level or suitable equivalent means.
-Camera installations with tilted horizons will not be accepted. - .26 Hinged camera poles shall be secured by the use of DPTI-supplied padlocks and barrier bolts that cannot be removed without specific tools. - .27 Testing the tilt operation of all hinged poles shall be the responsibility of the Contractor and shall be incorporated into the CCTV Test and Commissioning Plan.
-The Contractor shall demonstrate that the pole can be safely lowered to its full extent without conflicts with any pole-mounted or nearby roadside cabinets, other infrastructure, landscaping or vegetation.
-Any such conflicts shall be resolved prior to acceptance by DPTI. - .28 Sufficient clear, all-weather walking area shall be provided and maintained either side of the pole, to a length at least equal to 1.5 times the height of the pole, in the plane of the lowering action, to allow the pole to be safely lowered. - .29 Where cameras are mounted on other structures (e.g. gantries, tunnel infrastructure, shared use poles) the same stability requirements apply. - .30 Mounts for Incident Detection cameras shall meet or exceed the requirements specified by the Incident Detection System manufacturer (including but not limited to resistance to vibration/maximum deflection).
+If the pole is of a height that a standard column is not available, the pole shall be designed in accordance with RD-ITS-D1 Design of Intelligent Transport Systems (ITS), Clause 13 Design of Support Structures and AS/NZS 1170 Structural Design Actions. - 3.25 All PTZ cameras shall be installed so that the camera horizon is horizontal, as measured with a spirit level or suitable equivalent means.
+Camera installations with tilted horizons will not be accepted. - 3.26 Hinged camera poles shall be secured by the use of Departmental-supplied padlocks and barrier bolts that cannot be removed without specific tools. - 3.27 Testing the tilt operation of all hinged poles shall be the responsibility of the Contractor and shall be incorporated into the CCTV Test and Commissioning Plan.
+The Contractor shall demonstrate that

+- the pole can be safely lowered to its full extent without conflicts with any pole-mounted or nearby roadside cabinets, other infrastructure, landscaping or vegetation.
+Any such conflicts shall be resolved prior to the acceptance by the Department. - 3.28 Sufficient clear, all-weather walking area shall be provided and maintained either side of the pole, to a length at least equal to 1.5 times the height of the pole, in the plane of the lowering action, to allow the pole to be safely lowered. - 3.29 Where cameras are mounted on other structures (e.g. gantries, tunnel infrastructure, shared use poles) the same stability requirements apply. - 3.30 CCTV and VIDS/TIDS camera poles and supports shall be substantial enough to support the camera package and negate the effects of wind or vibration under a SLS wind speed of 100 km/h with maximum pole deflection in accordance with AS4806.2 Clause 5.4.1 k).
+Joint-use road lighting poles shall not be used to mount VIDS/TIDS camera unless otherwise approved by the Principal. - 3.31 Provision of camera poles and supports deflection calculation and evidence of compliance to Clause 3.30 shall constitute a Hold Point.